Inizio contenuto principale del sito

 Corsi

-Claudio Oton is coordinating the postgraduate course "Lab of Optical Sensing and Components" and teaching assistant in the course "Optical Fiber Sensor Systems".
+Claudio Oton is coordinating the postgraduate course "Lab of Optical Sensing and Components" and "Photonic Simulations with Python" and he is teaching assistant in the course "Optical Fiber Sensor Systems".